lue-bird/elm-review-phantom-type/README.md

     ```
     see [`Basics.never`](https://dark.elm.dmy.fr/packages/elm/core/latest/Basics#never)
     on how this is different from before: `Never` is impossible to construct, even internally.
-    TODO example of builder with at least 1 item
+    TODO example of builder with at least 1 item with [allowable-state](https://dark.elm.dmy.fr/packages/lue-bird/elm-allowable-state/latest/)

   - actually store the phantom type
     ```elm
     -- module Quantity exposing (Quantity, Meters, Seconds, ...)